temuraru/emag-apps-ui-kit/README.md

 # eMAG Apps UI KIT

-We've launched eMAG Apps UI Kit, a collection of visual elements and guidelines for admin applications.
+We've launched eMAG Apps UI KIT, a collection of visual elements and guidelines for admin applications.
 The purpose of this collection is to help you build amazing software easier and faster.

 ## Summary